bradbell/xrst/sphinx/test_out/begin_cmd.rst

 see :ref:`sphinx_dir<run_xrst@sphinx_dir>`

 .. meta::
-   :keywords: parent, section
+   :keywords: parent, page

-.. index:: parent, section
+.. index:: parent, page

-.. _begin_cmd@parent_section:
+.. _begin_cmd@parent_page:

-Parent Section
+Parent Page
 **************
 The following conditions hold for each *group_name*:

 #.
 There can be at most one begin parent command in an input file.
 #.
 If there is a begin parent command, it must be the first begin command
-   in the file and there must be other sections in the file.
+   in the file and there must be other pages in the file.
 #.
-The other sections are children of the parent section.
+The other pages are children of the parent page.
 #.
-The parent section is a child
+The parent page is a child
-   of the section that included this file using a :ref:`toc command<toc_cmd>`.
+   of the page that included this file using a :ref:`toc command<toc_cmd>`.
 #.
 If there is no begin parent command in an input file,
-   all the sections in the file are children of the section that included this file using a :ref:`toc command<toc_cmd>`.
+   all the pages in the file are children of the page that included this file using a :ref:`toc command<toc_cmd>`.

 Note that there can be more than one begin parent command in a file if they have different group names.
-Also note that sections are only children of sections that have the same group name.
+Also note that pages are only children of pages that have the same group name.